 Never design for digital in CMYK, you must ensure that you’re working in an RGB colour mode.
 Photoshop allows you to move between RGB as well as CMYK, while Sketch is purely RGB, as it was developed to work with screen media.

 Typesetting in the digital realm has always been limited.
-Web safe fonts such as Verdana, allowed you to create a website that would work on everyone’s machine.
+Web-safe fonts such as Verdana, allowed you to create a website that would work on everyone’s machine.
 However technology has progressed and tools like Google fonts and Adobe Typekit allow you to be more creative with your choice of typeface, which is a real bonus for designers.
-We have always been limited with making quality typography on web pages and applications but that’s changing.
+We have always been limited to making quality typography on web pages and applications but that’s changing.
 Tools such as Sassline allow us to set digital text on a baseline grid, allowing greater flexibility in setting text using CSS.
 And don’t forget the black/white type debate…

 These processes and considerations should help when designing a website or an app, or anything really in the digital realm.
-Every project is different, but designing for the digital realm requires a good understanding of layout, audience and content, as these things have some specific requirements that you might not be aware of if you’re used to print.
+Every project is different, but designing for the digital realm requires a good understanding of layout, audience and content, as these things have some specific requirements that you might not be aware of if you’re used to printing